pineappletapped/VideoPlatform/README.md

 Scoreboard panel also includes **Match Log** buttons to record goals, substitutions and penalties with the current time.
 These entries can be shown as an overlay via the **Show Log** button.

+### Tournament Panel

+When an event is created in **Tournament Mode** an extra tab appears in the Graphics panel.
+The **Tournament** tab lets you list all the match-ups, configure scoring for wins, draws and losses and show individual match results as an overlay.